wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-configure-filtering.md

 6. Click **Configure Directory Partitions**.

-7. In the **Select directory partitions** list, verify that only the partitions you want to synchronize are selected. <br> To> [AZURE.Note] remove a domain from the synchronization process, clear the domain’s check box.
+7. In the **Select directory partitions** list, verify that only the partitions you want to synchronize are selected. <br> To remove a domain from the synchronization process, clear the domain’s check box.

 8. To close the **Properties** dialog, click **OK**.